-Then, ALBERT, XLNet, and DistillBERT, the other BERT variants, also had a robust performance on NLP tasks~\cite{9392692, martinez2020early, hassib2022aradepsu, 10037677}.
-However, compared with the RoBERTa, the ALBERT model is time-consuming~\cite{sundelin2023comparing}, the XLNet is slower too~\cite{liu2019roberta}, and the DistillBERT loses information due to the reduction of model size~\cite{sanh2019distilbert, 9392692}.
+Other BERT variants perform robustly on NLP tasks~\cite{9392692, martinez2020early, hassib2022aradepsu, 10037677} but have drawbacks.
+Compared with RoBERTa, ALBERT is time-consuming~\cite{sundelin2023comparing}, XLNet is slower too~\cite{liu2019roberta}, and DistillBERT loses information due to the reduction of model size~\cite{9392692}.

-In addition, many works focused on analyzing keywords instead of the entire sentence~\cite{zhang2021automatic}, which causes information loss.
-Hence, our study implements RoBERTa as the backbone to analyze the entire sentence for SID.
+In addition, much work has focused on analyzing keywords instead of the entire sentence~\cite{zhang2021automatic}, which causes information loss.
+Hence, this study uses RoBERTa-Base as the backbone to do sentence analysis.